homiedopie/beberlei.de/drafts/in_defense_of_functions_in_php.rst

 The resulting code is very simple to read and write and does not contain global state anymore.

-This blog post doesn't show a full-fledged solution to the problem and there are some issues that need to be tackled, however it is a good proof of concept to show the basics of using functional approaches
+This blog post doesn't show a full-fledged solution to the problem and I cannot claim that it will work on a larger scale, because of the mentoined issues that should be tackled.
+However it is a good proof of concept to show the basics of using functional approaches to SOLID.

 .. author:: default
 .. categories:: PHP